 We also need and appreciate people who can do IT work, web development, marketing, and writing projects.
-If you have these skills to offer, you must also be the type who can dig in the dirt, prune apple trees for hours or learn to mix and pour concrete.
-Very few people at Odiyan sit at a computer all day.
+If you have these skills to offer, and you can also dig in the dirt, prune trees for hours or learn to mix and pour concrete, you will be right at home at Odiyan.

 Over time, most volunteers settle into one or two work areas that they connect with; others continue to divide their time among many projects.

 Physical abilities: Due to the variety of work expected from incoming volunteers, you must be healthy and able to work physically, lift 50lbs or more, and bend and kneel for long periods of time.
 We work to be mindful with our bodies, to build strength, and prevent injury, but the physical work remains a key part of life here.
-Familiarity with this kind of work is helpful.
 Consider prior back or wrist/elbow injuries before applying; they will often be exacerbated here.

 The work schedule runs Monday through Saturday.
 The work day begins at 7:10 am with work meetings and finishes at 7:00 pm, though as mentioned above, we pay more attention to an integration of life and work than we do to keeping strict hours.
 We take breaks in the morning and afternoon, and a lunch hour.
-New volunteers ease into the work schedule for the first month with shorter work hours.
+New volunteers ease into the work schedule with shorter work hours.
 Sundays are dedicated to personal time for classes, reading, study, exploring the land, or a side-project of personal interest.
 Occasionally we will work together on a Sunday afternoon on a particular large project with a short deadline.